Standard Operating Procedures

 • Maintain a sterile cockpit to enhance focus and prevent distractions.

-• The parking brake can be used to assist the pilot but can not be relied upon to hold the aircraft stationary.
+• The parking brake can be used to assist the pilot, but can not be relied upon to hold the aircraft stationary.
 Feet must remain on the brakes while the aircraft is stopped.

 Line-Up-and-Wait Operations (Towered Airports)